gembarrett/new-year-css3/README.md

 - index.html: where the animation takes place
 - css: contains folders for the SASS and final, minified stylesheet
 - Gruntfile.js: contains the configuration used to make Grunt watch, process and minify the CSS and images
-- images: actually only contains one image - the background sprite
+- images: contains the background sprite and social link logos
 - package.json: further configuration of the Grunt tasks

 Any bug submissions or suggestions for improvements or  features (I'd like to add snow to the animation at some point) gratefully received.